Ensembl/ensembl-vep/nextflow/README.md

   --chros_file LIST_OF_CHROS_FILE   Path to file containing list of chromosomes --cpus INT                        Number of CPUs to use.
 Default 1.
   --output_prefix FILENAME_PREFIX   Output filename prefix.
-The generated output file will have name <output_prefix>.vcf.gz
+The generated output file will have name <output_prefix>.vcf.gz --skip_check [0,1]                If set will skip checking of tabix index file for input VCF, we can do this if there a index file already exist.
+It enables the first module to load from cache if -resume is used.
+Default: 0
+  --bin_size SIZE                 If given there will be further split and each file will contain exactly SIZE number of variants.
+Enables faster run in expense of more jobs.
+By default the input file is only split by chromosome (SIZE=0).
+Default: 0
 ```
 NB: File paths are expected to be absolute paths.